-The current mechanism for undertaking Clinical Audits is via the electronic AMaT system.
+The current mechanism for undertaking Clinical Audits is via the electronic AMaT system. .

-Once an audit is registered and accepted, the Clinical Audit team will progress the audit being uploaded to the AMaT system.
 It is a Trust expectation that 100% of Clinical Audits will be completed via the current, or any new database system.

 An assurance process is required to ensure that Clinical Audit projects are carried out in accordance with best practice and legislation, to facilitate support and advice and to enable the Trust to collect information for external assessments.
 It is the responsibility of all staff to ensure that this process is followed and that no Clinical Audit activity is undertaken without formal approval.
 The registration form must be completed in all cases.